 Use Encrypted RFID

-This significantly reduces the risk of cloning and eavesdropping.
-You should confirm that their access control systems support modern encryption standards.
-Also, avoid legacy or low-frequency technologies that transmit static identifiers.
+This reduces the risk of cloning and eavesdropping.
+Confirm that your access control system supports modern encryption standards and avoid legacy or low-frequency technologies that transmit static identifiers.

-Encryption ensures that data exchanged between the fob and the reader can’t be easily intercepted or duplicated.
+Encryption helps ensure that data can’t be easily intercepted or duplicated.

 Protect Physical Components